Wickman Spacecraft &

 A Professional Aerospace Engineer

-CP Technologies will hold its next rocket motor design class in 2014.
+CP Technologies is holding more rocket motor design classes in 2014.
 The class

 is bundled with our popular "How To Make Amateur Rockets" bookset.